vaimo/codeception-css-regression/README.md

 Codeception Regression Test module
 ==================================

 Allows base image creation and element output comparison against the base image in later test runs.
+The module uses standard PHP image processing library GD and does not require any additional extensions to be installed in the system.

 Install
 -------